fuankarion/Vision17/Lab10-NN/readme.md

 The very first step in the first example was to destroy the images spatial information in order to work  with 1d neural layers.
 Convolutional neural layers will allow us to keep this spatial information.

-The overal set up for the experiment is the same, however, aswe now have a muchbigger network, we can properly formulate the problem as a classification problem rather than a regression one, hence we modify the shape of the labels by using
+The overall set up for the experiment is the same, however, as we now have a much bigger network, we can properly formulate the problem as a classification problem rather than a regression one, hence we modify the shape of the labels by using

 ```python
 Y_train = np_utils.to_categorical(y_train, 10)